aidancox24/String_Search_II/README.md

    WARNING: This is a development server.
 Do not use it in a production deployment.
  * Running on http://localhost:5000/ (Press CTRL+C to quit)
 ```
--> Open a browser to http://localhost:5000 to use the search web application!
+--> You are now all set!
+Open your favorite browser to http://localhost:5000 to use our search web application!

-# Project Report

-You can download our [Project Report](https://github.com/aidancox24/String_Seach_II/tree/main/project-report) to get details about our project findings.